akwarii/asc/README.md

 - [x] Data transformations techniques:
   - [x] Normalization transformation.
   - [ ] Tags to remove atoms from structure
-    - [ ] Random initialization of tags
 - [ ] Data augmentation techniques:
   - [ ] Incorporation of Gaussian noise (with ASE).
   - [ ] Incorporation of MD simulations (with ASE).
+  - [ ] Drop random nodes to simulate defects.
 - [ ] Cleaning and merging the Aflow, MP and GNoMe datasets and upload it somewhere.

 **Graph Creation Optimization:**

 - [x] Improvement of the feature computation speed.
-- [x] Efficient KNN graph construction.
+- [ ] Efficient KNN graph construction.
 - [ ] Flexible graph factory for better maintainability.
 - [ ] Create the subgraphs on-the-fly to avoid large memory usage (this will permit the user to tune the memory usage with the number of workers)